 You can imagine that this can lead to a difference especially on clear cold nights during spring: if you use the average temperature of a 24-hour period, you may not exceed your threshold value.
 If you now calculate the average temperature per hour, you will see that you do not reach the threshold at night, but a number of sunny hours in the middle of the day can indeed exceed the threshold.

-If you already work with degree days and have experience with this, I advise you to continue with this.
-If you are going to start using growing degrees now, use degree hours are easier to use and interpret, because this is more accurate so we advise using these instead.
+If you already work with degree days and have experience with this, we advise you to continue with this.
+If you are going to start using growing degrees now, degree hours are easier to use and interpret because it is more accurate so we advise using these instead.

 How to use the Chill units?

 In the widget, you will see that there is also an option for chill units.
 Here the threshold is not a lower limit, but an upper limit.
 You add the period below the threshold value here.
 Chill Units (CU) are generally used for fruit trees and flower bulbs.
 Fruit-bearing trees need a period of cold weather after which a fruit-bearing tree will blossom (also known as a vernalization requirement).
-This is also the case for flower bulbs, which need a cold period for sprouting or bloom.
+This is also the case for flower bulbs, which need a cold period before sprouting or blooming.
 Fruit trees need to spend a specific amount of hours below a threshold temperature to break dormancy so they will flower and set fruit normally.

 How you set up the GDU/Chill Hours widget